-HIS 121 Western Civilization I
+HIS 121 Western Civilization I Prerequisites: None Corequisites: None

 This course introduces western civilization from pre-history to the early modern era.
 Topics include ancient Greece, Rome, and Christian institutions of the Middle Ages and the emergence of national monarchies in western Europe.
-Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in early western civilization.
+Upon completion, students should be analyze able to significant political, socioeconomic, and cultural developments in early western civilization.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in Social/Behavioral sciences.

-HIS 122 Western Civilization II
+HIS 122 Western Civilization II Prerequisites: None Corequisites: None